ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 - **Description:** There could be bugs in the implementation of either the Solidity or Go versions that make them incompatible with each other.
 - **Risk Assessment:** High severity, low likelihood.
-- **Mitigations:** Diffeerential testing asserts identical on-chain and off-chain execution.
+- **Mitigations:** [Diffeerential testing](https://github.com/ethereum-optimism/optimism/tree/eabf70498f68f321f5de003f1d443d3e3c8100b8/cannon/mipsevm/tests) asserts identical on-chain and off-chain execution.
-- **Detection:** *How do we detect if this occurs?*
+- **Detection:** An op-challenger fails to fault prove an invalid claim using a witness generated offchain.
 - **Recovery Path(s)**: Depends on the specifics.
 If the onchain VM implementation is "more correct", then fixing this can be done solely offchain.
 Otherwise, a governance vote will be needed.
 As usual, the [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f) provides the best guidance on this.

 ### Livelocks in the fault proof

 - **Description:** A livelocked execution prevents an honest challenger from generating a fault proof.
 - **Risk Assessment:** High severity, low likelihood.
 - **Mitigations:** Manual review of the op-program and a quick review of Go runtime internals.
 The op-program uses 3 threads, and only one of those threads is used by the mutator main function.
 This makes livelocks very unlikely.
+This [issue](https://github.com/ethereum-optimism/optimism/issues/11979) looks into the livelock problem with possible solutions.
+The proposed solutions are deferred for future work as the risk of a livelock is considered too low to be addressed immediately.
 - **Detection:** This would manifest as an execution that runs forever.
 Eventually, but well before the dispute period ends, op-dispute-mon will indicate that a game is forecasted to resolve incorrectly.
 - **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).